Where to Find Dark Skies

 Start in a wide open area like your front or backyard

 When Gene bought his first telescope we were sure our backyard would be ideal for stargazing.
 That was until we realized the lovely old trees surrounding us were impediments to the sky.
-We could look directly overhead straight up to see stars but tree foliage blocked our view of the sky.
+We could look directly overhead straight up to see stars because tree foliage blocked our view of the sky.
 Binoculars worked best when I sat on a chair and looked up or even better when I laid on a beach chaise lounge chair to enjoy the view.

 - We went to our second floor deck to find dark skies.
-It was not quite in the tree tops but we had a wider view with less light polution
+It was not quite in the tree tops but we had a wider view with less light polution.

 - We tried the front yard with a wide driveway and that gave us more sky.
 It also had a bright streetlight that we couldn’t do much about.